pi-hole/docs/docs/guides/unbound.md

     # One thread should be sufficient, can be increased on beefy machines
     num-threads: 1

-    # Ensure kernel buffer is large enough to not loose messages in traffic spikes
+    # Ensure kernel buffer is large enough to not lose messages in traffic spikes
     so-rcvbuf: 1m

     # Ensure privacy of local IP ranges